Top 5 Reasons Why Using Primer is Essential for Long-Lasting House Paint

 Without primer, paint can easily peel, crack, or flake.
 Primer works almost like double-sided tape, helping the paint bond firmly to your home’s surface.
 It dramatically improves adhesion, so your walls can withstand daily wear and tear, moisture, and temperature changes — which is vital in the variable Oregon climate.

-Case Study: One Eugene homeowner had their siding painted without primer, only to watch it peel within a year.
+Case Study: One Oregon homeowner had their siding painted without primer, only to watch it peel within a year.
 After hiring Ash Painting to redo the project with a high-quality primer, the finish lasted for years and looked as fresh as day one.

 3. Primer Blocks Stains and Prevents Bleed-Through